-Socialism counterposes imperialism to a new type of international relations.
-The foreign policy of the Socialist countries, which is based on the principles of peace, equality and selfdetermination of nations, and respect for the independence and sovereignty of all countries, as well as the fair, humane methods of Socialist diplomacy, are exerting a growing influence on the world situation.
-At a time when imperialism no longer plays a dominant role in international relations, while the Socialist system is playing an increasing role, and when the influence of the countries that have won national independence and of the masses of the people in the capitalist countries has grown very considerably, it is becoming possible for the new principles advanced by Socialism to gain the upper hand over the principles of aggressive imperialist policy.
+Socialism contrasts imperialism with a new type of international relations.
+The foreign policy of the socialist countries, which is based on the principles of peace, the equality and self-determination of nations, and respect for the independence and sovereignty of all countries, as well as the fair, humane methods of socialist diplomacy, are exerting a growing influence on the world situation.
+At a time when imperialism no longer plays a dominant role in international relations, while the socialist system is playing an increasing role, and when the influence of the countries that have won national independence and of the masses of the people in the capitalist countries has grown very considerably, it is becoming possible for the new principles advanced by socialism to gain the upper hand over the principles of aggressive imperialist policy.

-For the first time in history, a situation has arisen in which not only the big States, but also the small ones, the countries which have chosen independent development, and all the States which want peace, are in a position, irrespective of their strength, to pursue an independent
+For the first time in history, a situation has arisen in which not only the big states, but also the small ones, the countries which have chosen independent development, and all the states which want peace, are in a position, irrespective of their strength, to pursue an independent foreign policy.